-However, also think about the problems associated with small cookie sheet pans – that they may not be large enough to allow you to leave adequate space between the cookies.
-This is important due to cookie spread.
+However, also think about the problems associated with small cookie sheet pans – that they may not be large enough to allow adequate space between the cookies, which is important due to cookie spread.

-If you tend to make cookies with baking fat like lard or margarine, a smaller sheet may suffice, but if you use a recipe that calls for oil, the cookies will spread more, and require a larger cookie baking sheet.
+If you tend to make cookies with baking fat like lard or margarine, a smaller sheet may suffice, but if you use a recipe that calls for oil, these cookies will spread more*, and will require a larger cookie baking sheet.

 Many cookie sheet pans are made from aluminium, but does this material really make for the best cookie sheets?
 That really depends upon the type of cookies you make on a regular basis.

-- For plain cookies, chocolate chip, or any other type of common cookie, aluminium is an excellent choice.
+For plain cookies, chocolate chip, or any other type of common cookie, aluminium is an excellent choice.

 If aluminium isn’t a good choice for you, don’t despair.
-Stainless steel cookie sheet pans are easy to find, or you could simply line an aluminium cookie sheet with baking paper.
+Stainless steel cookie sheet pans are easy to find, or you could simply line an aluminium cookie sheet with some baking paper.

 Darkened metals look good, and they fit in with many different kitchen decor styles, but it’s important to remember that the darker the color, the more heat that’s retained.
-Meaning your cookies keep cooking long after you’ve switched the oven off, causing over-browning or even burning.
+This means your cookies keep cooking long after you’ve switched the oven off causing over-browning or even burning.

 Always look for cookie sheet pans that are light in color and shiny so they reflect the heat, rather than absorbing it.

-Insulated or Uninsulated?
+Insulated or uninsulated sheets?

-Some bakers will tell you that insulated sheets are the best cookie sheets.
-The reason is insulated cookie sheet pans contain two layers of metal with a gap in between.
-This regulates the temperature of the pan, controlling heating levels and ensuring the cookies bake at a lower temperature.
-This creates a product that is evenly cooked, and browned to perfection.

-Note: If you regularly make cookies that have a high fat content, insulated cookie sheet pans can prove a bit troublesome.
+Insulated cookie trays contain two layers of metal with a gap in between.
+This regulates the temperature of the pan, controlling heating levels and ensuring the cookies bake at a lower temperature, which creates cookies that are evenly cooked, and browned to perfection.
+However, if you regularly make cookies that have a high fat content, insulated cookie pans can prove a bit troublesome.

-What happens is that the fat inside the cookie dough melts when warmed.
-If the dough isn’t hot enough to begin to solidify, that fat will leak out of the dough, leaving you with soggy-bottomed cookies that are dry and flaky in the middle.
+What happens is that the fat inside the cookie dough melts when warmed, but if the dough isn’t hot enough to begin to solidify, that fat will leak out of the dough, and leave you with soggy-bottomed cookies that are dry and flakey in the middle.

 A heavy duty cookie baking sheet will keep its shape in the oven and, if cared for properly, should last a lifetime.